 Ecosystem expansion

-vmagent, vmalert, and multi-tenant deployment patterns became more widely adopted.
+vmagent, vmalert, and multi-tenant operating patterns became more widely adopted.

 Production-scale adoption